Manny-gospodev/Manny-gospodev/README.md

-# 👋 Hi there, I’m Syuleyman Gospodev
+# 👋 Hi there, I’m Manny Gospodev

 🎓 Final-year student in Business Informatics and Communications
 💡 Passionate about data, programming, and ethical tech